gwbres/toolbox/XSim/README.md

 which is quite handy to create default environment setups.

-It is possible to create the dictionnary dump directly from a valid XSimBench object:
+It is possible to dump the dictionnary content directly from the XSimBench object:

 ```python
     bench = XSimBench(params)